-The Power pose – Amy Cuddy, a professor and researcher at Harvard Business School, studies how nonverbal behavior and snap judgments affect people from the classroom to the boardroom.
+The Power pose – Amy Cuddy, a professor and researcher at Harvard Business School, studies how nonverbal behaviour and snap judgments affect people from the classroom to the boardroom.

 Amy Cuddy’s research on body language reveals that we can change other people’s perceptions — and perhaps even our own body chemistry — simply by changing body positions.